How it worksThe Platform

 Automations — script builder

-Feed Studio generates 12 feed types from live workspace data — briefings, dashboards, scorecards, alerts, reports, forecasts, customer updates, documents, and more.
+Feed Studio generates 12 feed types from live workspace data via two authoring paths: LLM generation for briefings and alerts where the analyst voice matters, and uploaded Jinja templates for compliance packs, certificates, and branded quotes that must be identical every time.
 Feeds are versioned artifacts delivered to groups on a committed schedule.

 Feed StudioFeedsGroupsTasks

-• Committed delivery cadence: briefing arrives before the meeting that needs it
+• Briefing arrives before the meeting that needs it

 Feed Studio — briefing builder